shaack/cookie-consent-js/README.md

 cookieConsent.reset()
 ```
 Use this to allow the user to reconfigure the cookie settings, for example, in your
-service navigation as "cookie settings".
+service navigation as "Cookie settings".

 #### Read the status
 ```js
 cookieConsent.trackingAllowed()
 ```
 Returns `true` if the user did accept tracking cookies.
 Use this function to disable tracking.
-Suround tracking code, like the Google Analytics code with
+Surround tracking code, like the Google Analytics code with
 ```js
 if(cookieConsent.trackingAllowed()) {
     // Google Analytics code and/or other tracking code